ramadani/andromeda/README.md

 ## Guide

-A quota consists of limits and usage. so that the entity that you have must have these 2 attributes.
+A quota consists of limits and usage. so the entity that you have must have these 2 attributes.

 There are 4 functions that you need to prepare for each of your quota.